Russia's Alrosa raises $11.8 million in New York diamond sale

 Rebecca Foerster, president of Alrosa, North America, said sanctions against some Russian companies did not diminish the appeal of Russian high quality diamonds.

-Alrosa resumed operations in New York last year after they lay dormant for two years because of what the company said were “organizational changes” and concerns related to the previous team.
+Alrosa resumed operations in New York last year after they lay dormant for two years because of what the company said were “organisational changes” and concerns related to the previous team.

 It held two diamond auctions there in 2018, which between them raised $18.3 million from international buyers.